Vienna Concerts 2024/25 – 20+ Examples To Avoid Tourist Traps

 Almost every month, there is a music festival or a one special one off concert that you shouldn't miss.
 Some of them take place at the Vienna Musikverein, the illustrious home of the Vienna Philharmonic Orchestra.

-If you’d like to listen to a particular type of music check my favourite local festivals in the Vienna Music Festival guide.
-To find out about special one-off concerts, visit my monthly highlights for
+If you'd like to listen to a particular type of music check my favourite local festivals in the Vienna Music Festival guide.
+For most classical Vienna concerts there is no need for 'black tie' dressing unless you attend the New Year's Concert.

 Vienna Concerts: What Other Visitors Have Asked